berkeley-stat243/stat243-fall-2022/syllabus.md

     a complete way), and

 -   3 = full credit.

+Again, the [qualitative grading rubric](rubric) provides guidance on what we want to see for full credit.

 For components #1 and #3, many of you will get a score of 2 for some problem sets as you develop good coding practices.
 You can still get an